bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/staking.md

 ## Validator Operations

-Validators are the nodes that run the BNB smart chain software and participate in the consensus process.
-Validators need to have a minimum amount of BNB staked to their own validator address, and they can also accept delegations from other BNB holders who want to stake with them.
-Validators earn rewards from the transaction fees, and they share a portion of their rewards with their delegators.
+Validators are nodes running BNB Smart Chain software, participating in the consensus process.
+They require a minimum BNB stake at their validator address and can receive delegations from other BNB holders.
+Validators earn rewards from transaction fees and share most of these rewards with their delegators.

 ### Create Validator